danieleades/event-sourcing/docs/src/testing/test-framework.md

 # Test Framework

+The crate provides two testing utilities:

+- **`TestFramework`**: Unit testing aggregates in isolation (no stores, no serialization)
+- **`RepositoryTestExt`**: Integration testing with real repositories (seeding data, simulating concurrency)

+## Unit Testing with TestFramework

-The crate provides a `TestFramework` for testing aggregates in isolation using the Given-When-Then pattern.
+`TestFramework` tests aggregates in isolation using the Given-When-Then pattern.
 No stores, no serialization—just pure domain logic.

 ## Enabling the Test Framework